fyrox-book/fyrox-book.github.io/src/fyrox/tutorials/platformer/part1.md

 After adding this, the editor will be able to see the field and give you the ability to edit it in the Inspector, but for now, any changes done in Inspector will not be applied to the script instance.
 We need to take care of this, it is a bit of manual work, future versions of the engine will most likely do this automatically.
-We're interested in the `on_property_changed` method, fill in the following code snippet:
+We're interested in the `on_property_changed` method, fill it the following code snippet:

 ```rust,no_run